Originally posted March 2019 and reposted in 2021.

 I then went into work the next day and tried to get some time off for an appointment.
 However, when I went to the toilet something happened (sorry in advance if this is TMI) and I started bleeding a lot and there was other stuff coming out.
 Obviously I just broke down and was crying a LOT.
 My colleagues were amazing and gave me a pad, and my deputy manager got someone to cover me so I could go straight to urgent care.

 My wonderful mum came and got me and yeah, I then went to urgent care they checked me over, and I then got referred to a hospital where they wanted me to see a gynaecologist (these are people that are specialised in lady parts).
 It was a very long wait, I had blood tests and a pregnancy test and then of course the smear test/slightly more advanced from a smear test apparently.

 The gynaecologist was really nice and kept me calm, he spoke to me just to try and take my mind off of what was going on.
 It didn’t hurt me at all, and I hardly felt it to be honest.
 It was a little weird and uncomfortable as they say but it was absolutely fine.
 Of course in most cases when you do go to get your smear test it is because you have been invited and not a scare like my case.

 Once I had been checked over I was informed that it was a cyst and it had burst, and I was also told that I had done pretty well to get through a week of working because the pain is horrific.
 Then I was put on anti-biotics and told that it should go down and to come back if I had any worries.

-Overall thoughts/ the importance of smear tests
+Overall thoughts / Importance of smear tests

 If my story has not suggested the importance of smear tests then continue to read and research.
 One thing I will suggest is that you wear a skirt or dress because I didn’t have a choice and I was in my work trousers.
 This just made it a bit more awkward stripping off, whereas at least with a skirt you can just lift it up.